ndwnu/nls-routing-map-matcher/README.md

 }
 ```

+* networkNameAndVersion

-* networkNameAndVersion a client application's unique name version combination for this network.
+  A client application's unique name version combination for this network.
+* linkSupplier

-* linkSupplier a supplier lambda function providing the network's link entities
+  A supplier lambda function providing the network's link entities.

 Example usage: